DataKinds/pycoparsec/README.md

 PRs, issues, and contributions welcome.
 Thanks for reading.

+TODO
+---
+* Some way to easily repeat parsers without calling `Parser.then` over and over again.
+You can do some silly stuff like `parser.then(parser)`, but at some point you're gonna blow the stack and then nobody's having fun.
+* A test suite!

 Using the library
 ---
-Everything revolves around the `Parser` object.
+Everything revolves around the `Parser` object, and that's your building block for everything else.
 Construct one, then pass a factory to `Parser.exactly` or combine it with other parsers with `Parser.choice` or `Parser.then`.
 A parser that didn't have `Parser.exactly` called will always fail, and will either end the chain it is in or proceed to the next alternative.
 It is dead simple -- the rest is up to you.
 Here's a fun recipe:

 ```py
 from pycoparsec import Parser